Miyamura80/plugin-marketplace/external_plugins/sealgate/README.md

 ## What this plugin does

-It connects Grok to the SealGate MCP gateway as a single composite MCP server.
-Once connected, the tools from every downstream server you have enabled in your SealGate dashboard become available to Grok, with SealGate's policy engine enforcing PUBLIC / PRIVATE / SECRET access levels and lethal-trifecta blocking on every call.
+Connects Grok to the SealGate MCP gateway as a single composite MCP server.
+Once connected, the tools from every downstream server you have enabled in your SealGate dashboard become available to Grok, with SealGate adding, monitoring, enforcing policies, and blocking data exfiltration at runtime on every call.

 ## Requirements